 This is the first of three articles examining a marriage in which a wife feels her husband doesn't love her anymore and she seeks the expertise of a marriage counselor for help in finding out what she can do to save her marriage.
 In the next article we'll take a look at her husband and try to understand what's happening for him in this marriage -- I Think My Husband is Depressed.
 Finally, in the third article we'll look at some things Carrie can do to change her husband and save her marriage -- How Can I Save My Marriage When My Husband Won't Change.
 Sign-up for this blog below this article and be sure you don't miss any parts of this story (you'll get notified by email).

 Editor's Note: This post was originally published February 16, 2010, updated on February 27, 2018, November 14, 2019, and has been updated again with new information for accuracy and comprehensiveness

 Looking for More?
 Check Out These Articles

-- I Think My Husband is Depressed (Part 2)
+- Could My Husband Be Depressed?
+(Part 2)

-- How Can I Save My Marriage When My Husband Won't Change (Part 3)
+- Can I Save My Marriage When My Husband Won't Change?
+(Part 3)

-- When You're In A Relationship Yet Feeling Alone
+- When You're In A Relationship Yet Feeling All Alone

 - Get More Help When the Love is Gone